 May is Foster Care Awareness Month.
 Most people know about foster care.
 Some are even called to be foster parents.
 But all of us are called to care for one another—so how can we?
 How can we step in and help a family or child in foster care?
 Dr. Deb Shropshire is a pediatrician who also serves as a Child Welfare deputy director with the Oklahoma Department of Human Services.
 She’s passionate about helping people see the fact that parents whose children have been brought into foster care need grace, not judgment.
 And, she can help us see there are lots of things we all can do to help.
 Here’s a story from her and some ways we can immediately help with foster care.

 I was excited as I raced down the colorful hallway.
 One of my dear friends had been fostering for several years, and the path was finally clear for her to adopt.
 The parents had given up their rights, avoiding the court battle that would have forced a jury to determine whether they were “good enough” parents or would lose their rights.
 The young boy my friend was fostering had some medical challenges, and it wasn’t unusual for me to visit her at the hospital.
-But this visit was different, and I couldn’t wait to celebrate the news that she was going to get to keep him.
+But this visit was different.
+I couldn’t wait to celebrate the news that she was going to get to keep him!